mautrix/docs/bridges/general/troubleshooting.md

   logs).

 ## How do I bridge typing notifications and read receipts?
-Bridging ephemeral events (EDUs) is enabled by default in the bridges, but currently those events aren't sent to appservices by default.
-There are two config options to enable the bridges to receive EDUs:

-1. `bridge` -> `sync_with_custom_puppets` - calls `/sync` with your Matrix
-   account to receive EDUs.
-See the [double puppeting] docs for how to enable double puppeting in general.
-2. `appservice` -> `ephemeral_events` - enables [MSC2409] support to have the
-   homeserver push EDUs directly to the bridge (the same way it pushes normal messages).
-   * This is currently only implemented in Synapse.
+The bridges use [MSC2409] to receive ephemeral events (EDUs) from the Matrix homeserver and bridge them to the remote network.
+It is enabled by default in new bridge instances, but old ones may need to update the bridge config and/or registration file manually.
+Additionally, MSC2409 is currently only supported in Synapse.

+On the bridge side, the config field is `appservice` -> `ephemeral_events`.
-   * This also requires the `de.sorunome.msc2409.push_ephemeral` field in the registration file to be set to `true`.
-If you regenerate the registration after enabling the config option, the relevant fields will be added automatically.
-Remember to restart Synapse after updating the registration.
+The registration file given to the homeserver must also have the `de.sorunome.msc2409.push_ephemeral` field set to true.
+After MSC2409 is approved, the registration file field will be called `push_ephemeral` with no prefix.
+If it's not set, you can either set it manually, or regenerate the registration after setting `ephemeral_events` to true in the bridge config.

-You should only have one of the two enabled at any time.
+Remember to restart the homeserver after modifying the registration file.

+Previously there was an option to use `/sync` with [double puppeting] to receive ephemeral events without MSC2409 support.
+However, that option is being phased out, so MSC2409 is the only option now.

 [MSC2409]: https://github.com/matrix-org/matrix-spec-proposals/pull/2409